NordicTrack RW900 Rower Review – 2023

 Bottom Line Review: NordicTrack RW900 Rower

 The NordicTrack RW900 Rower is NordicTrack’s top-of-the-line rower.
-It uses magnetic resistance so it’s pretty much silent when you’re using it, making it perfect for all home gyms.
+It uses magnetic resistance so it’s pretty much silent when you’re using it, making it perfect for all homes.
 The belt drive also contributes to how quiet this rower is.

 The RW900 can be stored upright as it doesn’t fold.
 There are wheels on the front so it can be moved as well.
 It also sits up pretty high off the ground so it’s pretty easy to get on and off of.
 We did notice the belt loses a little bit of tension at the finish and recovery, so it might not be best for advanced and strong rowers.
 It also only has a 250 lb weight capacity so it isn’t best for larger users.

-The NordicTrack RW900 is perfect for beginner and intermediate users, and also users who want guided training.
-Overall, we’re impressed with these features and the heartiness of the construction and think the RW900 Rower is an excellent option for home rowing machines.
+The NordicTrack RW900 is a great rower for beginner and intermediate users, as well as users who want guided training.
+Overall, we’re impressed with these features and the solid construction and think the RW900 Rower is an excellent option for home rowing machines.

 POST REPLY